johansteyn/learn/go/41_cobra/README.txt

 https://github.com/spf13/cobra

-Using Cobra to develop a simple "lfs" program to run filesystem commands, such as:
+Using Cobra to develop a simple (mock) "fs" program to run filesystem commands, such as:

   - List the contents of directories
   - Create new directories